 Jan.
 13, 2015: Recording Academy presents a Welcome 114th Congress event featuring GRAMMY nominees The Band Perry at the Capitol Visitor Center in Washington, D.C.
 Presented in cooperation with the Congressional Recording Arts & Sciences Caucus, the celebration attracted the largest turnout yet for an Academy event on The Hill, with more than 60 Members of Congress and congressional staffers on hand to see The Band Perry perform their hits and speak about their commitment to creators’ rights.
 The Perrys then meet privately with congressional leadership from both political parties to further discuss advocacy issues.

 Dec.
 30, 2014: Thanks to diligent lobbying by Recording Academy members, the American Federation of Musicians, and other stakeholders over several years, the U.S. Department of Transportation finalizes consistent and clear rules for carrying musical instruments on airplanes across all airlines.
-The rules will go into effect on March 6.
-More information is here.
+The rules go into effect on March 6, 2015.

 April 2-3, 2014: A record turnout and strong press coverage marks the 2014 GRAMMYs on the Hill Awards.
 A packed house at The Hamilton sees GRAMMY winners Lady Antebellum honored with the Recording Artists Coalition Award, as well as recognition for House Democratic Leader Nancy Pelosi (D-Calif.) and House Majority Whip Kevin McCarthy (R-Calif.).
 The centerpiece of the evening is a policy speech by President/CEO Neil Portnow calling for unity within the music industry to achieve parity for all creators across all platforms, and a call for MusicBus legislation.
 Portnow’s speech is featured in an advance story in The New York Times, and in an editorial in Hill publication Roll Call.
 The next day, almost 200 Recording Academy members visit with 75 members of Congress on Advocacy Day.